Best Books on Women’s History

-From time to time, the NCWHS compiles bibliographies that we hope will be of use to the staff of sites seeking to interpret women's history.
+From time to time, the NCWHS compiles bibliographies that we hope will be of use to the staff of sites seeking to interpret women's history (a separate bibliography of literature relevant to the interpretation of women's history at historic sites is in preparation).
 Here the NCWHS presents a bibliography of some of the best books in women's history as suggested by prominent U.S. women historians.
 While not meant to be all-inclusive, the list should serve as a good start for those interested in reading more in this field.

 Armitage, Susan and Elizabeth Jameson.
 The Women’s West.
 Norman: University of Oklahoma Press, 1987.